Bet £10, Get £10 - BETDAQ

 These terms are interchangeable with odds on and odds against.
 So in our example above, Arsenal would be odds on favourites to beat Notts Forest and England would be odds against to beat India.

-However, what is classed as short and long depends on what market and sport you’re betting on.
-For example most horse racing markets will have longer odds due to the number of runners when compared to a football market.
+However, what is classed as short depends on the market you’re betting on.
+For example, short odds on a horse racing market will be much higher than that of a football market due to the number of runners etc.

 Short or long – which is better?